Robust Bayesian Optimization via Tempered Posteriors: Discussion

 \section{Discussion}

 We study Bayesian optimization with tempered posterior surrogates and generalized expected improvement acquisition functions, where the likelihood power $\alpha\in(0,1]$ regulates how strongly each new evaluation updates the surrogate and the exponent $g$ interpolates between probability of improvement and classic expected improvement.
-Our regret analysis for GP surrogates makes the dependence on $(\alpha,g)$ explicit through information-gain quantities arising from improvement-based selection, thereby clarifying how tempering can be beneficial for BO.
-Building on this theory that connects acquisition-level and surrogate-level robustness, we further propose a sequential tuning-light schedule for choosing $\alpha_t$, which converges toward one as predictive calibration improves.
-Empirically, we show that tempering tends to stabilize improvement-based BO in regimes where the surrogate can become overconfident under localized sampling, with the largest gains typically observed for more exploitative policies (e.g., probability of improvement).
+For a fixed $\alpha$, and a confidence-rescaled acquisition, our regret analysis makes the dependence on $(\alpha,g)$ explicit through information-gain quantities and exhibits a trade-off rather than a uniform benefit from tempering.
+Separately, we propose a sequential tuning-light schedule for choosing $\alpha_t$ and prove its calibration limit under the conditions of Proposition~\ref{prop:calibration2}.
+Empirically, we show that tempering tends to stabilize improvement-based BO in regimes where the surrogate can become overconfident under localized sampling, with the largest gains typically observed for not overly exploratory settings (e.g., PI and EI).